TechShieldOlamide/ndpr-compliance-toolkit/ndpr-privacy-policy-template.md

 ## 9. Your Rights

-Under the NDPR you have the following rights:
+Under the NDPA 2023 you have the following rights:

 - **Right to access** — request a copy of your personal data
 - **Right to correction** — request correction of inaccurate data